-When this happens you can buy a new printer, they’re cheap after all, or you can buy a new printhead, which will cost as much or more than a new printer.
+When this happens you can buy a new printer, they’re cheap after all (at least they used to be), or you can buy a new printhead, which used to cost as much or more than a new printer but now looks like a good deal if you can find one.
 Or you can try to clean the printhead.
 It’s messy and takes a while, and you risk damaging the printer, but the printer is close to worthless at this point anyhow.

 Get Some Supplies